Train for a Career as a Wind Turbine Technician at UTI Houston1

 Frequently Asked Questions

-Wind turbine technicians install, inspect, maintain and repair wind turbines to ensure they operate safely and efficiently.
+Wind turbine technicians install, inspect, maintain and repair wind turbines and their electronic components to ensure they operate safely and efficiently.
 Their work involves troubleshooting mechanical and electrical systems, performing routine maintenance and often climbing towers or using elevators to access turbine components.

-There’s a demand for wind technicians.
-In fact, it’s one of the fastest-growing jobs in the U.S. They play an important role in our world and economy, especially with an increased focus on clean energy.
+There’s a demand for wind technicians, and focusing on the electrical systems behind them can help you stand out on your resume.
+These techs play an important role in our world and economy, especially with an increased focus on clean energy.

 The time it takes to become a wind turbine technician can vary, depending on the path you take.
-At UTI, you can train and graduate in just seven months.
+At UTI, you can train and graduate in just eight months.1

 No, you don’t need a college degree to be a wind turbine tech.
 According to the BLS, “Wind techs typically attend technical schools or community colleges, where they may complete a postsecondary certificate in wind energy technology or choose to earn an associate’s degree.”